SblipDev/sblipdev-legacy/sharemycode/README.md

-# sblip.dev Alpha 1.5.6
+# sblip.dev 1.5.7

-# Steps:
+### Steps:

-## 1. Use requirements.txt to install dependencies.
+1. Use requirements.txt to install dependencies.
-## 2. Run npm install in folder 'frontend' to install node packages.
+2. Run npm install in folder 'frontend' to install node packages.
-## 3. Done!
+3. Done!